Azure/azure-sdk-for-java/azure-eventhubs-eph/Overview.md

 by every partition.
 In that example, onEvents will not receive multiple calls for a given partition at the same time, but it can be called on multiple threads for different partitions.

+## Checkpointing, Partition Ownership, and Reprocessing Messages

+In a system using Event Processor Host, there are one or more hosts processing events from a particular event hub+consumer group combination, and ownership of the partitions of the event hub are split up between the hosts.
+When a host takes ownership of a partition, it starts a receiver on that partition, and when doing so it must specify the position in the stream of events at which the receiver will begin consuming.
+If there is a checkpoint for that event hub+consumer group+partition combination available via the checkpoint manager (by default, in Azure Storage), the receiver will begin consuming at the position indicated by the checkpoint.

+Any time a host takes ownership of a partition, reprocessing of events may occur.
+Exactly how many messages may be reprocessed depends on how often checkpoints are written.
+Writing a checkpoint with the default checkpoint manager is expensive, since it makes at least one HTTPS call to Azure Storage.
+The obvious strategy to minimize reprocessing of events is to checkpoint after processing each event, but we advise against this due to the performance hit.
+In a low-throughput scenario it may be OK, but as the event rate goes up, checkpointing too often could prevent a processor from being able to keep up with the flow.
+Also, event checkpointing after each event cannot completely prevent event reprocessing, since there will always be some time between finishing processing and writing the checkpoint, during which the processor could fail.
+Customer applications must be able to detect and handle some amount of reprocessing, and the customer needs to study their particular scenario and application to balance the cost of handling the reprocessing against the performance hit of checkpointing more frequently.

+What can cause ownership of a partition to change:
+1. Bringing a host online: it will steal ownership of partitions from already-running hosts until the distribution of partitions among hosts is as even as possible.
+2. A host crashing/losing power/losing network connection/going offline for any reason: the leases on the partitions that the downed host owned will expire and the remaining hosts will find the expired leases and take ownership.
+This may result in unbalanced distribution to start with which will cause additional ownership changes until the distribution is balanced.
+3. Azure Storage latency or failures which result in a partition lease expiring because it cannot be renewed in time: other hosts (or even the same host) will find the expired lease and take ownership.
+Again, this can result in unbalanced distribution and additional ownership changes.
+This scenario can occur even if there is only one host.
+4. Certain event hub client errors can cause the processor for a partition to shut down, with the same effects as case 3.
+This scenario can also occur even with only one host.

 ## Running Tests

 Event Processor Host comes with a suite of JUnit-based tests.
 To run these tests, you will need an event hub and an Azure Storage account.